 Working Capital Lockup Carry Cost Calculator

-Quantify how many dollars are locked in working capital and how much that drag costs annually.
-Provide trailing twelve-month revenue, receivable and inventory turns, the company cost of capital, and optionally your supplier payment terms to see the net working capital requirement and its financing burden.
+Quantify how many dollars are locked in working capital, how many days that cash is tied up, and how much the carry costs annually.
+Provide trailing twelve-month revenue, receivable and inventory turns, the company cost of capital, and optionally your supplier payment terms to see the net working capital requirement, the cycle days, and the financing burden.

 Model assumes steady turns throughout the year.
 Validate with your treasury team before making liquidity decisions.